sake92/sharaf/examples/scala-cli/htmx/README.md

 scala-cli htmx_click_to_load.sc  --resource-dir resources
 ```

-If you want to restart the server when files change, just add flag `--restart˙:
+If you want to restart the server when files change, just add the `--restart` flag:
 ```sh
 scala-cli htmx_click_to_load.sc  --resource-dir resources --restart
 ```